Mesa Laboratories Inc (MLAB)

 Cash ratio = (Cash and cash equivalents + Short-term investments) ÷ Total current liabilities

-The cash ratio of Mesa Laboratories Inc has fluctuated over the periods, ranging from as low as 0.34 to as high as 14.66.
-A higher cash ratio indicates a company has a greater ability to cover its short-term obligations using its cash and cash equivalents.
+The cash ratio of Mesa Laboratories Inc has been fluctuating over the period analyzed.
+The cash ratio measures the company's ability to cover its short-term liabilities with its cash and cash equivalents.

 Peer comparison